tensor-compiler/taco/python_bindings/source/rst_files/udfs.rst

-User Defined Functions
+User-Defined Functions
 =========================

-Users can defined their own operations to add to taco.
-They must be written in a C header file and can be called using the following functions.
+Users can defined their own functions to execute with PyTaco.
+These functions
+must be implemented in a C header file and can be called using the following functions.

 .. currentmodule:: pytaco